PhantomDraft/phantomdraft.github.io/content/en/articles/Pandora’s Toxin.md

 ...stays home alone when her widowed father goes on a date with his new partner.
 The girl expects to have a great time but makes a mistake.
 After a line of cocaine and a joint of weed, someone begins to terrorize her over the phone.

+If the protagonist were not so sexualized and the film took itself a bit more seriously – it would have been something like "Reefer Madness" (1936).

 ### Dry Blood (2017)

 A drug addict retreats into the wilderness in an attempt to break free from his addiction and is left alone with his hallucinations.
 Apparently, people do not always have the opportunity to seek medical help, and that is a problem.